gramener/comicgen-powerbi/CONTRIBUTING.md

 > As per the guidelines, we've attached the .pbix and .pbiviz files to be uploaded on the public
 > share server before submitting it to the App Source.

+Once they share an XML file, upload  into https://partner.microsoft.com.

-- Upload the provided XML into https://partner.microsoft.com.
-Log in as gramener@outlook.com
+- Log in as gramener@outlook.com
-  - Note: This may take up to a week.
+- This may take up to a week.
 Check gramener@outlook.com.
 Follow-up
 - Once certified, they'll publish within a few hours

 TODO: